1) How to publish pages to the preview and/or live servers

 If you publish to the live server, whatever you selected to be published will be available for the public to see!
 The live server URL for your site starts with: "medicine.yale.edu..."

 - Steps for publishing to the live server are the same for publishing to preview.
-The exception, of course, is that you would select "Live" in the publishing window instead of "Preview."
-See the steps below that detail how to publish to preview.
+The exception, of course, is that you would select Live in the publishing window instead of Preview.

 - Only go "live" when you're ready and have received necessary approvals from those in your department who are involved with the site.

-Unless making a very small change, such as fixing a typo, it is strongly recommended that you publish to the preview server prior to publishing live in the event that the page does not look exactly like you want it to.
-This way you can review your changes before affecting the publicly accessible site
+Unless making a very small change, such as fixing a typo, it is strongly recommended that you publish to the preview server prior to publishing live in case the page does not look exactly like you want it to.
+This way you can review your changes before affecting the publicly accessible site.